launchcodedev/api-fields/README.md

 }
 ```

+Under the hood, this creates a listing of the fields you want to expose.
+We
+call them "API Fields" because this is usually the way you expose fields in
+JSON API responses.

+We can get that metadata about any given class with the `getAPIFields` function.
-To reveal the 'Extraction' object that can be used by `@lcdev/mapper`:
+The object returned can actually be used directly in `@lcdev/mapper`.

 ```typescript
 import { getApiFields } from '@lcdev/api-fields';